lgsvl/simulator/Docs/docs/python-api.md

 ## Overview

-LGSVL Simulator exposes runtime functionality to a Python API which you can use to manipulate object placement and vehicle movement in a loaded scene, retreive sensor configuration and data, control weather, time state, and more.
+LGSVL Simulator exposes runtime functionality to a Python API which you can use to manipulate object placement and vehicle movement in a loaded scene, retrieve sensor configuration and data, and control weather, time state, and more.

 ## Requirements